Monday, April 17, 2017

 Typically when players transfer out of Quinnipiac, a floundering MAAC program formerly of the low-Division 1 NEC, a slew of high-majors are not waiting in the wings.

-Rarely, if ever, has a transfer from Quinnipiac generated this level of intrigue and number of high-major offers plunked down at his doorstep.
+Rarely, if ever, has a QU transfer generated intrigue and offers as Kiss has these past weeks.

-The known hockey school has struggled mightily in men's hoops these past two seasons, registering an abysmal 19-42 record.
+The known hockey school has struggled mightily in men's hoops recently.
+The past two seasons, the Bobcats registered an abysmal 19-42 record.

-Kiss, who credits mentor Derek Riullano for propelling his meteroic development, was one of the few pieces of promise with a memorable freshman season.
+Kiss, who credits mentor Derek Riullano for propelling his meteroic development, was one of few positive headlines.

-Though the Bobcats again fell below mediocrity, Kiss registered his presence in averaging 13.8 points, 5.6 boards, and 2.8 assists.
+While the Bobcats again fell below mediocrity, Kiss made a lasting impression in averaging 13.8 points, 5.6 boards, and 2.8 assists.

 It soon became apparent that Kiss, who originally chose Quinnipiac over Fairfield, Stony Brook, Fordham, High Point and other mid-majors, was a late bloomer.

-The fact that he was undervalued on the recruiting market became more and more and more evident with his performances.
+The fact that he went undervalued on the recruiting market became more and more and more evident with his performances.

-Eric Eaton, the former Quinnipiac assistant and tireless recruiter (Eaton was instrumental in penning one of the program's all-time greats in 6-foot-7 forward Justin Rutty) had discovered an unsung, fiercely competitive guard with a tremendous vertical and a motor which never seems to shut off.
+Eric Eaton, the former Quinnipiac assistant and tireless recruiter (Eaton was instrumental in penning one of the program's all-time greats in 6-foot-7 forward Justin Rutty) had discovered an unsung, fiercely competitive guard with a tremendous vertical and a motor.

 The Notre Dame Prep (Mass.) graduate scored 18 points, tore down 12 boards, and scored the game-winning runner with 1.9 seconds as the Bobcats pulled off a 73-71 victory over Fairfield.